flowhub/guv/README.md

 ## Status

-*Experimental*
+*In production*

 * Supports RabbitMQ messaging system and Heroku workers
+* Optional metric reporting to statuspage.io and New Relic
-* Simple algorithm for scaling to hit a deadline exists
+* Uses simple algorithm for scaling to hit a deadline
-* Scaling algorithm does not compensate for worker boot time
+* Note: Scaling algorithm does not compensate for worker boot time
 * Used in production at [The Grid](https://thegrid.io), with [MsgFlo](https://github.com/msgflo/msgflo)

 ## Usage